OpenDSA/OpenDSA/RST/en/Binary/BinaryTreeTraversal.rst

 This would occur if the original tree is empty.
-To avoid the bug, either ``preorder2`` needs an additional test for a ``null`` pointer at the beginning (making the subsequent tests redundant after all), or the caller of ``preorder2`` has a hidden obligation to pass in a non-empty tree, which is unreliable design.
+To avoid the bug, either ``preorder2`` needs an additional test for a ``null`` pointer at the beginning (making the subsequent tests on the children redundant after all because they will just repeat the test), or the caller of ``preorder2`` has a hidden obligation to pass in a non-empty tree, which is unreliable design.
 The net result is that many programmers forget to test for the possibility that the empty tree is being traversed.